This chapter describes the main concepts on which nevisAuth is based.

 This concept not only allows the user to have to authenticate just once.
 It also supports upgrading of the authentication strength, such that the authentication method used for the realm is stronger than the in

-To access the authentication service of nevisAuth, NEVIS offers various secure interfaces or APIs (Application Programming Interface).
+To access the authentication service of nevisAuth, Nevis offers various secure interfaces or APIs.

-Most requests to authenticate a user enter nevisAuth via nevisProxy and the NEVIS Authentication Interface, which is a SOAP service (see the.
+Most requests to authenticate a user enter nevisAuth via nevisProxy and the Nevis Authentication Interface, which is a SOAP service (see the following figure.
 SOAP stands for Simple Object Access Protocol and is a network protocol to exchange data.

 Architecture – how does it work?

 nevisAuth's core responsibility is to process authentication requests.
 Basically, nevisAuth consists of a broad range of plug-ins, the AuthStates.
 The AuthStates are the building blocks of the authentication process and can be combined in all kinds of variations and sequences.
 This allows you to implement exactly the kind of authentication you need to protect your applications in an optimal way: as strong as required and as user-friendly as possible.

 During the authentication process, the user's login data passes different AuthStates.
 Each AuthState has one particular responsibility, e.g., to authenticate a user against a certain authentication back end, to manipulate a request, to store information, etc. The AuthState also forwards the data to the next step in the authentication process.